mistermboy/pyCompiler/README.md

 By default, MAPL load the "output.txt" file but you can chose other in "File -> Open..."

 Using MAPL is very simple.
 At the left of the window we have the instructions of the program loaded and the buttons to run, debugg, reload...
 In the middle the static memory and finally in the rigth, the stack memory.
 Also there is an small terminal at bottom left.

+To end with the example, run the program by clicking in the green arrow and look what happends.
+You should see the Fibonacci sequence calculated in the terminal. :computer: